Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period.

 - Please fill out the visa application form.

 - Please compile the documents you need to submit with your application.
 If documents or supporting documentation are missing, your application may be rejected.
-We have prepared a checklist for each type of visa.
+See below the information sheet for your type of visa!

 - Please make an appointment to submit your application.
 You may submit your application three months before the start of your planned trip at the earliest, but should not be scheduled later than 15 days prior to your travel date to ensure sufficient time to process your application.